 HS: I think

 so, because there you don’t have to think about how you’re going to do it

 and musical education has declined.
 The problem is that there’s too

-many teachers who go through school, say from elementary and high
+many teachers who go through school, say from elementary and high school

-with the application and these ideas, what I call the real world.
+and these ideas, what I call the real world.
 It’s all about academia.

 Too many of these students become accustomed to having material handed to

 them on a platter.
 They don’t learn to think.
 They don’t even

 know what thinking is these days.
 The name ‘education’

 as it’s used today is a misnomer, because all we’re doing is some sort of

 very extended half-way job training course.

 BD: You say

 the education has declined.
-Has the standard of performance of
+Has the standard of performance of young

-depends.
 There is, of course, a very large number of performers, people who are trained

 to be performers that are coming out of schools every year, and many of

 these people — at least those coming through qualified

 music schools — have a pretty fair degree of competency

 on their instrument.
 But again, because so little is brought to the

 training process, where they might be well-trained as instrumentalists,

 they’re not training well as musicians in my opinion.

 they’re very good but not emotionally?

 HS: In most cases, yes.
 You can use that

 word, but I would call it an expressive capacity, meaning the ability to project

 some expressive purpose.
 I don’t really believe too much in who’s going

 to be emotional when he’s playing the Hearts

 and Flowers throbbing kind of thing, because somewhere in the performance

 of music — I don’t care what kind of music it is

 — the brain has to be involved.
 And, since education in

 general seems to be committed to doing anything but developing the capacity

-of the brain,

-what we hear on the radio or on the TV, or what you read in the
+of it is what we hear on the radio or on the TV, or what you read in the

 newspapers and magazine articles, and so on.
-There’s very little
+There’s very little bit

-issues, whether it’s in art or anything else.
+it’s in art or anything else.
 Frankly, I don’t think it’s a good period

 in that sense.